mattermost/logr/README.md

 Logr is a fully asynchronous, contextual logger for Go.

-It is very much inspired by [Logrus](https://github.com/sirupsen/logrus) but addresses two issues:
+It is inspired by [Logrus](https://github.com/sirupsen/logrus) and [Zap](https://github.com/uber-go/zap) but addresses a number of issues:

 1. Logr is fully asynchronous, meaning that all formatting and writing is done in the background.
 Latency sensitive applications benefit from not waiting for logging to complete.

 2. Logr provides custom filters which provide more flexibility than Trace, Debug, Info... levels.
 If you need to temporarily increase verbosity of logging while tracking down a problem you can avoid the fire-hose that typically comes from Debug or Trace by using custom filters.

+3. Logr generates much less allocations than Logrus, and is close to Zap in allocations.

 ## Concepts